SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

 #### Summary

-As bare bones as things can be.
+This setup is extremely minimal.
 It's recommended to replace the buckle with a good 3D-printed one.

 **👍 Pros:**
 - So bare bones that any part can be replaced if needed.